vaibhavpras/interview/README.md

 ## The Interview:
 After you submit your code, we will contact you to discuss and potentially arrange an in-person interview with some of the team.
-The interview will cover a wide range of technical and social aspects relevant to working at Paidy, but importantly for this exercise: we will also take the opportunity to step through your submitted code with you.
+The interview will cover a wide range of technical and social aspects relevant to working at Panalyt, but importantly for this exercise: we will also take the opportunity to step through your submitted code with you.

 ## The Exercises: